 You will see displays of some of the objects found during the excavation of the village telling the fascinating story of this settlement and the people who lived here (try to match them up with the replicas you have seen in the village), plus see an exhibition of Replica Anglo-Saxon costume.
 Every aspect of life is covered, from fashion to farming, crafts to cremation.
 Early Anglo-Saxon material from West Stow, Icklingham, Westgarth Gardens and Eriswell is displayed.

-Enjoy hot and cold refreshments at the café which is open from 10am to 4pm every day.
+Enjoy hot and cold refreshments at the café.
 These facilities are managed by Realise Futures who are a Suffolk based social enterprise.
 For all enquiries you can contact Jackie Curtis on 01473 242500.
+Closed Mondays and Tuesdays, open 10am to 3pm Wednesday to Sunday but open Monday to Sunday 10am to 3pm during school holidays.

 Sells all kinds of souvenirs, replicas and resources, many of which are unavailable anywhere else.
-There's something to please everyone, rom families with young children to academics.
+There's something to please everyone, from families with young children to academics.

 This exciting playground will keep your children occupied and with plenty of picnic tables you can sit back and relax while your children enjoy exploring the adventure playground.